Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 How can I check exactly where I stand right now?

 You can diagnose your own visibility today, for nothing, by asking the engines the questions a real patient asks and watching what comes back.
-You do not need a paid tool to find the leak; you need fifteen minutes and a little honesty about the results.
+You do not need a paid tool to find the leak; you need fifteen minutes and a little candour about the results.

 Work through this: